Replicable-MARL/MARLlib/docs/source/handbook/architecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The value decomposition agent model preserves the original value function but adds a new mixing value function to get the mixing value function.
 The mixing function is customizable.
 Currently, VDN and QMIX mixing function is provided.
-To change the mixing value, simply modify the model configuration file in **marl/model/configs/mixer**.
+To change the mixing value, modify the model configuration file in **marl/model/configs/mixer**.

 Heterogeneous Optimization